 It is like guacamole with tuna and I can NEVER turn down guacamole.

-First of all, let me say that Blue Harbor Wild Albacore in pouches is the way to go for taste.
+- I prefer Blue Harbor Wild Albacore in pouches.
 It is mild and perfectly flaky and has no “canned” food taste.
 And I LOVE that I do not have to drain it.
-Even plain, it was GOOD.